-Nitrogen pollution from cesspools and septic systems has been identified as a leading cause of degraded water quality on Long Island, contributing to restrictions on shell fishing, toxic algae blooms, and massive fish kills.
-Tens of thousands of properties on the North Shore of Nassau County are currently served by cesspools and septic systems.
-Reversing degradation of water quality will depend on the replacement of existing systems with new nitrogen reducing technologies.
+Nitrogen pollution from cesspools and septic systems has been identified as a leading cause of degraded surface water quality on Long Island, contributing to restrictions on shell fishing, toxic algae blooms, and massive fish kills.
+Approximately 40,000 residential properties on the North Shore of Nassau County are currently served by cesspools and septic systems.
+Reversing degradation of water quality depends on the replacement of existing systems with new nitrogen reducing technologies.